sumcumo/vue-datepicker/docs/guide/Migration/README.md

 # Migration

+## 3.x.x to 4.x.x

+- the html changed because of the new keyboard support.
+If you have any custom css it might break.
+- additional a transition element was wrapped around the picker

 ## 2.x.x to 3.x.x

 - removed `monday-first` in favor of `first-day-of-week`.
 If you had `<Datepicker :monday-first="true"/>` you need to change it to `<Datepicker first-day-of-week="mon"/>`